clementlab/CRISPRessoSea/README.md

 Download the tutorial dataset and change into that directory by running:
 ```
 wget https://github.com/clementlab/CRISPRessoSea/raw/refs/heads/main/demo/small_demo.tar.gz
+tar -xzf small_demo.tar.gz
 cd CRISPRessoSea_demo
 ```
 This tutorial includes a subset of data from [Cicera et al. 2020](https://www.nature.com/articles/s41587-020-0555-7) investigating the CTLA4_Site9 guide with sequence GGACTGAGGGCCATGGACACNGG.
-The complete dataset can be found at https://www.ncbi.nlm.nih.gov/bioproject/PRJNA625995
+The complete dataset can be found at [https://www.ncbi.nlm.nih.gov/bioproject/PRJNA625995](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA625995).

-For ease of use, I've created a super-small genome that includes the genomic sequence of only the on-target and three off-by-2 off-targets.
+For ease of use, I've [created a super-small genome](demo/make_demo/small_demo/01_make_demo.ipynb) that includes the genomic sequence of only the on-target and three off-by-2 off-targets.
+The genomic sequence is contained in 'demo_genome.fa' and bowtie2 indices for the genome were generated using `bowtie2-build demo_genome.fa demo_genome`.

 ### MakeGuideFile
  You can create a guide info file (e.g. for designing a pooled experiment to profile off-targets) by running: